OluwasanjoOni/Plant-Seedling-Project/README.md

 - Compile the model
 - Train the model and evaluate the performance
 ## Conclusion
-The model did not generalise well as the highest validation accuracy achieved was low comapred to the training accuracy.
+The model did not generalise well as the highest validation accuracy achieved was low comapared to the training accuracy.